CGI-FR/PIMO/README.md

 You can use [LINO](https://github.com/CGI-FR/LINO) to extract sample data from a database, which you can then use as input data for PIMO's data masking.
 You can also generate data with a simple yaml configuration file.

+**Capabilities**
+- credibility : generated data is not distinguishable from real data
+- data synthesis : generate data from nothing
+- data masking, including
+  - randomization : protect sensitive data by writing over it
+  - pseudonymization, on 3 levels
+    - consistent pseudonymisation : real value A is always replaced by pseudo-value X but X can be attributed to other values than A
+    - identifiant pseudonymisation : real value A is always replaced by pseudo-value X and X *CANNOT* be attributed to other values than A
+    - reversible pseudonymisation : real value A can be generated from pseudo-value X

 ## Configuration file needed

 PIMO requires a yaml configuration file to works.
 By default, the file is named `masking.yml` and is placed in the working directory.
 The file must respect the following format :